-Her research interests are visual cognition and attention & memory interaction, and her pedagogical focus is on cognitive biases and critical thinking development in Higher Education.
-Her teaching experience includes Research Methods and Statistics for years 1 and 2, and lectures on Critical Thinking, AI & Psychotherapy, and Consciousness & The Self for year 3 modules and Masters students.
+Her research interests are visual cognition and attention & memory interaction, and her pedagogical focus is on belonginess, student experience in Higher Education, and Wellbeing.
+Her teaching experience includes Research Methods and Statistics for years 1 and 2, as well as lectures on Dreams, AI & Psychotherapy, Consciousness & The Self, Critical Thinking, and Mental Health for year 3 modules and Master Students.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):